yuanhjty/code-template-tool/README.md

     Identifiers can be prefixed or suffixed with any visible characters.

 * Globally and template-level configuration of file encoding.

-  * Globally and template-level configuration of ignore list (glob pattern).
+* Globally and template-level configuration of file ignorance list (glob pattern).

 * Template-level configuration of processing mode for already existing directories.

 ## Usage